-Baitk Althany – an Arabic saying of “home from home”
+Baitk Althany – an Arabic saying of “home away from home”

 Rolling out the next generation of refugee constructed, environmentally sustainable structures in the largest Syrian refugee camp.

 *Please Upload User Experience Map (as attachment) and any additional insights gathered from Beneficiary Feedback in this field